List of Major League Baseball single-inning home run leaders

 Bret Boone and Cameron are the only players to each hit two home runs in one inning on the same day (May 2, 2002), in the same game, in the same inning (the first), in a pair of back-to-back at bats, and as teammates (playing for the Seattle Mariners).
 Carlos Baerga, Mark Bellhorn, and Kendrys Morales hit their home runs from both sides of the plate.
 Jeff King is the sole player to accomplish the feat in consecutive seasons.
 Bill Regan has the fewest career home runs among players who have two home runs in one inning with 18, while Alex Rodriguez, with 696, hit more home runs than any other player in this group and amassed the fifth most in major league history.
 Willie McCovey, Mark McGwire, David Ortiz, Rodriguez, Gary Sheffield, and Sammy Sosa are also members of the 500 home run club.

-Of the 44 players eligible for the Baseball Hall of Fame who have hit two home runs in an inning, seven have been elected, three on the first ballot.
+Of the 45 players eligible for the Baseball Hall of Fame who have hit two home runs in an inning, eight have been elected, four on the first ballot.
 Players are eligible for the Hall of Fame if they have played in at least 10 MLB seasons, and have either been retired for five seasons or deceased for at least six months.
-These requirements leave three players ineligible who are active, seven players ineligible who are living and have played in the past five seasons, and six players ineligible who did not play in 10 seasons.
+These requirements leave three players ineligible who are active, three players ineligible who are living and have played in the past five seasons, and six players ineligible who did not play in 10 seasons.